 "Sentimental Lady" charted in 1977.
 I was ten.
 My cousin and I were just months apart, the oldest kids.
 Above us were only adults; the three youngest were over 35, the rest a generation or two further removed, and all conservative and old-fashioned in disposition even for their ages.
 Our car radios only seemed to pick up "soft rock," "oldies," and Country.
 Oldies aside, there were America, Carly Simon, Charlie Rich, Debby Boone, 5th Dimension, Dionne Warwick, the Carpenters, those new Billy Joel and Barry Manilow kids.
 "Chevy Van," "Wildfire," "Blue Bayou" (Ms. Ronstadt, if you please), "Wichita Lineman," "Here You Come Again."
 For reasons too tenebrous to go into here, I had burrowed into Classical and Big Band, so in my room were Grieg, Brahms, and Artie Shaw.
 No, not for me the disco, the KISS, the new punk thing.
 I listened to both Engelbert Humperdincks.
 My pop-pop crooned Al Jolson, and fried scrapple and muskrat to his Ray Conniff 8-track tape.
 My uncle wanted to leave my aunt for Connie Francis.
 We watched Lawrence Welk, Hee-Haw, and The Donny & Marie Show.

-While the taxonomy of "yacht rock" can be debated, I'm particularly enamoured of a specific subspecies, all under a bell curve with limits at 1970 and 1982.
+While the taxonomy of "yacht rock" can be debated, I'm particularly enamoured of a specific subspecies, all under a bell curve with limits at 1970 and 1982, much of it charting under the "easy listening" category back in the day.
 Mostly guitars and electric pianos, string sections a plus.
 Mostly not rockin'.
 In this milk crate is no disco, soul (well, there's David Soul), metal, folk, protest, novelty, prog, dance, or ambient.
 Some of the artists normally classified as "yacht" aren't to be found: Ambrosia, yes, Toto, no; Gary Puckett, yes, Al Jarreau, no; Seals & Crofts, but not Hall & Oates.
 Likely to do with the stations selected and approved for me circa 1977.
 This was the pop music that shaped my primordial self, before I really listened to lyrics.
 Before I was introduced to The Beatles, The Who.
 Before New Wave.
 Before Like a Virgin and Thriller.
 Before Colour By Numbers, Synchronicity, Suzanne Vega, Faith, Tracy Chapman, Vivid, Now and Zen, Control, Document, et al. This yacht-ey stuff formed the baseline soundtrack for adulting.

 My top secret, ultra-private playlist currently stands at 87 songs, in no meaningful order.
 More will be added as I'm reminded.
 But that's not what this post is about.
 It's about what happens as the music runs.